-A blog network is a major investment in both money and time.
+A private blog network is a major investment in both money and time.
 It’s important to set goals before you start.
 Decide how you wish to structure you network and links to make sure you don’t make costly mistakes.

 Link Quality vs Domain Quantity

 The first question you need to answer is will you build a big network of weak domains, or a smaller, stronger network?
 This can have a major impact on the cost and design of your network.

 There are two key factors that go into this decision:

 If you are running an authority site in a single niche it may be more appropriate to focus on a handful of quality domains with strong metrics.